STAR-PORT/ARMOR/README.md

   - launching as a notebook:

-        jupyter-notebook ARMOR.ipynb
+        jupyter-lab ARMOR.ipynb

   inside the notebook, just press the "Restart the Kernel and run all cells" button.

 A new interactive window will open with which you can play.

-## 2 - Windows/MacOS
+## 2 - Windows

 ### Download archive

 You can download the git repository (available from [Github](https://github.com/STAR-PORT/ARMOR/)) as an archive and uncompress it on your computer.
-You should have four files:
+You should have six files:
   - LICENCE
   - ARMOR.ipynb
   - ARMOR.py
+  - ARMOR.exe
+  - Screenshot_App.png
   - README.md

-### Installing requirements

 ### Running the code

-To run the application :
+To run the application, double click on the executable file

-inside the notebook, just press the "Restart the Kernel and run all cells" button.
+    ARMOR.exe

 A new interactive window will open with which you can play.